Investment Options for Your Income Snowball

 The Income Snowball investment requirements are a tough nut to crack

+As I wrote in my book, finding an investment that pays immediately and every month in a predictable amount is a rarity.
 The reason why is that you are getting interest and principle back 1 month after you put the capital in the investment.
 If I could wait 3 years and compound the investment capital at 4 or 5% interest, then it would be easier to generate the types of returns needed for reasonable but safe results.

 So let’s work through some investment options that I am either involved in or would consider being involved in.